Pedestrian Traffic Fatalities By State: 2020 Preliminary Data

 Brain Injuries

-Brain injuries are among the most serious of all pedestrian injuries.
+Brain injuries are among the most serious types of pedestrian injuries.
 The brain controls every function of the human body, so even a small amount of damage can drastically affect your ability to function.
 Fatal pedestrian injuries often involve trauma to the brain.
 Even brain injuries that seem mild could be masking a more serious condition.

 Symptoms of a mild concussion could actually be the result of a slow bleed in the brain.
 If the bleeding is not stopped in time, the injury could be fatal.
 Even brain injuries that are, in fact, less serious can affect your life for years to come.
 Cognitive symptoms like forgetfulness and difficulty concentrating can continue for years after an accident.